Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 • Streaming and P2P support on all servers

-The 1-Year Plan at $3.99/Month: A Middle Ground Worth Considering
+The 1-Year Plan at $3.49/Month: A Middle Ground Worth Considering

 You get exactly the same features as the 2-year plan.
-The only difference is the commitment length and the monthly equivalent price where you’re paying $1.50/mo more for the flexibility of a shorter cycle.
+The only difference is the commitment length and the monthly equivalent price, where you’re paying $0.50/mo more for the flexibility of a shorter cycle.

 Who this suits: people testing ProtonVPN as a long-term solution, or those who prefer to reassess subscriptions annually.
-If you’re already confident in ProtonVPN after using the free plan or a trial period, the 2-year is the better financial call.
+If you’re already confident in ProtonVPN after using the free plan or the monthly plan, the 2-year is the better financial call.

 Most VPN free plans are traps: data caps, speed throttling, or aggressive upsell popups.
 ProtonVPN’s free plan is different enough to be worth talking about honestly.